Girl boss

 Breaking social norms to achieve success.

 Up until the last 3 years of my life, I hate to admit that I lived a life somewhat dictated by the social norms that have been created for me.
-I had children, got married, have a house, went to college (for a year), worked a full time job, that sort of stuff.
+I had children, got married, have a house, went to college (for a year), worked a full time job, all of it.
 But you know what?
 I wasn’t happy.
+In fact, I was miserable.

 College put me in debt.
 Working a full time job made me exhausted, we didn’t travel enough, we didn’t know how to manage our money, we were kind of just…existing instead of living.